codalnest/files/tax-code.md

 (O) Export sales by persons who are not VAT-registered;

-(P) Sale of real properties not primarily held for sale to customers or held for lease in the ordinary course of trade or business or real property utilized for low-cost and socialized housing as defined by Republic Act No. 7279, otherwise known as the Urban Development and Housing Act of 1992, and other related laws, residential lot valued at One million five hundred thousand pesos (₱1,500,000) and below, house and lot, and other residential dwellings valued at Two million five hundred thousand pesos (₱2,500,000) and below: Provided, That beginning January 1, 2021, the VAT exemption shall only apply to sale of real properties not primarily held for sale to customers or held for lease in the ordinary course of trade or business, sale of real property utilized for socialized housing as defined by Republic Act No. 7279, sale of house and lot, and other residential dwellings with selling price of not more than Two million pesos (₱2,000,000): Provided, further, That every three (3) years thereafter, the amount herein stated shall be adjusted to its present value using the Consumer Price Index, as published by the Philippine Statistics Authority (PSA);
+(P) (``deleted by the RA 11534 - CREATE Act.``)

 (Q) Lease of a residential unit with a monthly rental not exceeding Fifteen thousand pesos (₱15,000);

-(R) Sale, importation, printing or publication of books and any newspaper, magazine, review or bulletin which appears at regular intervals with fixed prices or subscription and sale and which is not devoted principally to the publication of paid advertisements;
+(R) Sale, importation, printing or publication of books, and any newspaper, magazine, journal, review bulletin, or any such educational reading material covered by the UNESCO Agreement on the Importation of Educational, Scientific and Cultural Materials, including the digital or electronic format thereof: Provided, That the materials enumerated herein are not devoted principally to the publication of paid advertisements; (``as amended by the RA 11534 - CREATE Act.``)

 (S) Transport of passengers by international carriers;